All university students can download PowerPoint for free using their university email accounts. To do so…

 - Proofread your slides.

 - Send your PowerPoint to the Writing Center for feedback.
-You will first need to export your PowerPoint presentation to a .docx file.
+You will need to convert your PowerPoint presentation to a .docx file using a free online document converter site.

 Making a PowerPoint